 Makers kicks off when two dinosaur corporations — Kodak and Duracell — merge under the leadership of a visionary businessman named Landon Kettlewell.
 Rather than continue the slowly dying business of making film and batteries, the rebranded “Kodacell” goes in an excitingly weird new direction: leveraging its vast corporate resources and infrastructure toward the financing of small teams of intelligent, creative people to produce, well, whatever they want to produce.
-Kettlewell entices a sharp tech industry reporter, Suzanne Church, to get in on the ground floor of this high concept gamble, sending her to cover the efforts of Kodacell’s flagship creative team, Perry Gibbons and Lester Banks, who’ve set up shop in a Hollywood, Florida ghost mall.
-It’s an outpost of inventive tinkering in the commercial ruins of old school, decaying capitalism, and exciting things soon start happening: Suzanne’s exhaustive, persuasive coverage helps sell the charismatic duo’s ingenius inventions – and the Kodacell business model — to the world, leading to a movement called “New Work,” and an unexpected economic surge.
+Kettlewell entices a sharp tech industry reporter, Suzanne Church, to get in on the ground floor of this high-concept gamble, sending her to cover the efforts of Kodacell’s flagship creative team, Perry Gibbons and Lester Banks, who’ve set up shop in a Hollywood, Florida ghost mall.
+It’s an outpost of inventive tinkering in the commercial ruins of old-school, decaying capitalism, and exciting things soon start happening: Suzanne’s exhaustive, persuasive coverage helps sell the charismatic duo’s ingenious inventions — along with the Kodacell business model — to the world, leading to a movement called “New Work,” and an unexpected economic surge.

 On the whole, then, a pretty damn good SF novel.
-For me it started out like gangbusters, lost focus and slowed down for a bit, sped back up, changed gears and directions a bunch of times, and ended with a profound and effective final note that brought the whole, grand mess of it together.
+For me it started out like gangbusters, lost focus and slowed down, sped back up, changed gears and directions a bunch of times, and ended with a profound and effective final note that brought the whole, grand mess of it together.
 Really good stuff.